What Are The Benefits Of Natural Light?

-Thankfully, the benefits of natural light are now well-researched and documented, and the case is clear for ensuring we all get as much access to daylight as possible.
+Thankfully the benefits of natural light are now well-researched and documented, and the case is clear for ensuring we all get as much access to daylight as possible.
+In fact, new research shows that when renovating, 27% of homeowners are looking to create a more contemporary space with an abundance of natural light.
 These benefits can be best understood in two distinct ways – the benefits natural lighting has on our bodies, and the benefits it has on the buildings we spend so much time in.

 The Benefits of Natural Light for our Bodies and Minds:

 The human body is the product of thousands of years of evolution, and it is built to be exposed to natural light regularly.